Jeppe Kjær (footballer, born 2004): Ajax

 On 14 August 2020, Dutch club Ajax announced that Kjær would join the club as of 7 September.
 He signed a three-year contract and was initially included in the youth academy.

 After two years in the academy, Kjær got his official debut for Jong Ajax on 12 September 2022 against NAC Breda.

 Bodø/Glimt

 On 17 January 2023, it was confirmed that Kjær had joined Norwegian Eliteserien club Bodø/Glimt on a permanent deal, signing a contract until June 2027.

+As of August 2023, Kjær had played just 29 minutes for Bodø/Glimt in the league, spread over three games.
+In pursuit of more playing time, on August 25, 2023, Kjær was loaned out to league colleagues Sandefjord, where he would spend the rest of the year.
+Ahead of the 2024 season, Kjær was loaned out again, this time to Fredrikstad FK.

+Mjällby

+On 21 July 2025, Swedish club Mjällby announced the signing of Kjær on a permanent deal, signing a contract until December 2029 for a fee of €700k.
+He made his debut against Sirius in the Allsvenskan on 27 July 2025.